 Remember that the point of having a landing page is to generate leads and convert prospective customers.
 Use all of the advice we’ve covered above to drive visitors to one clear, compelling call to action.
 When it comes to crafting this part of your landing page, consider the following:

-- If it’s not easy to see what action to take, visitors won’t take any at all (other than leaving your page, that is).
+- If it’s not easy to see what action to take, visitors won’t take any (other than leaving your page).
 So make the call to action visible and distinct from the rest of your page.

 - Conversions are a give-and-take.
 Unless visitors believe you have something valuable to offer, they will not follow through.
 Make sure that your page supports your call to action with credible information and a promise that clicking the link (or completing the form) will give them something amazing.